”To keep control, a narcissist will give us a glimpse of hope that they will change.”

 Most are capable of changing on a permanent basis.
 However, Most don’t want to, and it wouldn’t be easy.

 They have a personality disorder, and they don’t change or lose that disorder that is who they are.
 Yes, they can change their treatment towards others to meet a need of their own, to do so on a permanent basis would take hard work and be extremely challenging.
-They can learn to manage themselves, as most can manage themselves at times, with people, when they want to, especially when there are witnesses to their behaviour.
+They can learn to manage themselves, as most narcissistic people can manage themselves very well at times, with people, when they want to, especially when there are witnesses to their behaviour.

 They can change; they change their lies, change their partners and changes their history, change reality, they can not pull the disorder out and change to someone new.
 If they have the disorder, that is who they are.